FREQUENTLY ASKED QUESTIONS

 Where are you located?

 I am an independent instructor, which means I am not employed by a dance studio.
-When you book your lesson, we will meet at BallroomUtah in South Salt Lake City.
-If you are booking a group lesson, we will meet at Millennium Dance Complex in Trolley Square.
-If you are booking me for an event, I will come to you.
+When you book your lesson, I will make a reservation for a private dance room at BallroomUtah in South Salt Lake City, and we will meet there.

 What types of payment do you accept?

 How many lessons will it take to prepare for our wedding?

 It depends on your goals, your natural ability, and how often you practice.
 Many couples are looking to learn enough to feel comfortable: beginner steps, an entrance and an ending.
 In that case, 5 lessons are usually perfect.
 There are also those who don’t have a lot of time, in which case we can do 1-3 where you will learn basics, and simple highlights.
 For those who want something more, your dance might include more than one song, more than one style of dance, choreography, unique music, technique, and tricks, I recommend at least 8.
 Tip: don’t sell yourself short and think in one lesson you will learn everything you need to know!
 Allow yourself enough time before the wedding to adequately prepare.
 Let me put it this way, the more times I get to see you, the more awesome your dance will be.
 If you don't know yet, that's ok!
 I don't sell lessons in packages, so you aren't locked into a certain amount of lessons.
 We do lessons until you are done, and that's it!

 When should we start our wedding dance lessons?